amifostine (Intravenous route)

 Precautions While Using amifostine

 Serious skin reactions can occur with amifostine.
-Check with your doctor right away if you have a rash on the lips or mouth; red skin lesions on the palms of the hands or soles of the feet; sores or ulcers on the skin; or fever or chills while you are receiving amifostine.
+Check with your doctor right away if you have blistering, peeling, or loosening of the skin, red skin lesions, severe acne or skin rash, sores or ulcers on the skin, or fever or chills while you are receiving amifostine.

-amifostine may cause a serious type of allergic reaction called anaphylaxis.
-Anaphylaxis can be life-threatening and requires immediate medical attention.
-Call your doctor right away if you have a rash; itching; trouble breathing; any swelling of your hands, face, or mouth; or chest pain after you receive amifostine.
+amifostine may cause a serious allergic reaction, called anaphylaxis.
+This can be life-threatening and requires immediate medical attention.
+Call your doctor right away if you have a rash, itching, hoarseness, trouble breathing, trouble swallowing, or any swelling of your hands, face, or mouth after receiving amifostine.

-amifostine may cause nausea and/or vomiting in most people, sometimes even after receiving medicines to prevent it.
+amifostine may cause nausea or vomiting in most people, sometimes even after receiving medicines to prevent it.
 Ask your doctor or nurse about other ways to control these side effects.

 amifostine Side Effects